puppy sleeping indoors Melatonin

 Melatonin for dogs generally works as a sedative by supplementing the naturally occurring neurohormone produced by the pineal glands.
 It’s often used to calm dogs who suffer from different types of anxiety, such as separation anxiety or noise anxiety caused by fireworks, thunderstorms, etc.

-Melatonin may possibly reduce phobias or panic.
-Some dogs have been entirely cured of their fear of loud noises with the use of this supplement.
+Melatonin may reduce phobias or panic.
+Some dogs have been entirely cured of their fear of loud noises with this supplement.
 However, it may not cure every dog in every situation.
+Supplements can also be used to treat dogs who are hyperactive or those who have epilepsy, and there is some evidence that it may treat certain types of alopecia.

 Some pet parents give melatonin to dogs to help them sleep at night, especially older dogs who might have disrupted sleep patterns.
 Canine Cognitive Dysfunction is a condition in dogs that’s similar to Alzheimer’s in humans, and it makes it difficult to sleep.
+Melatonin helps reduce restlessness and aids sleep, and its effects usually last for about eight hours.

 If your dog suffers from any of these conditions, you must seek your vet’s guidance before trying melatonin.